rizal-muhammed/Learning-Hive/Basic Hive Commands.md

 <br>

 Similarly we can load data into internal table from hdfs location as follows
-Instead of exact path to file, path to folder needs to be provided, since the file can be multipart or there can be multiple files.

 **copy file/files to hdfs location**
 ```
 [cloudera@quickstart ~]$ hadoop fs -mkdir /tmp/Hive